zachchong/tp/docs/DeveloperGuide.md

 **MSS**

 1. Reporter requests to view the next upcoming interview.
-2. PressPal retrieves all scheduled interviews and filters out those that have already occurred (i.e., past interviews).
+2. PressPal retrieves all scheduled interviews across the contact book and filters out those that have already occurred (i.e., past interviews).
 3. PressPal identifies the interview that is scheduled to occur next (closest future date and time).
 4. PressPal displays the details of the next upcoming interview to the Reporter.
-   Use case ends.

    Use case ends.